Welcome to part 5 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This fifth post features entries #60 to #51.

 Although the campaign in Neverwinter Nights is extremely long, the narrative itself is dotted with many side stories and optional quests that make key points of the game more memorable.
 Journeying into the enchanted woods to find a lost dryad for example may start off as a simple quest, but you can soon find yourself losing hours of your life upon discovering a dungeon entrance and plodding deeper and deeper into a another storyline that was developing alongside your initial objective.

-The multiplayer portion of things is also quite revolutionary for the time and allows players to setup their own stories and online clans from within developing online RPG scenarios that can be custom made using the game’s built-in tool set.
+The multiplayer is revolutionary for the time.
+It allows players to create their own stories and online clans from within developing online RPG scenarios made using a built-in tool set.
 The modding community for Neverwinter Nights may actually be one of the biggest ever and it’s amazing what certain members of that community have accomplished since the game’s initial release.

 The core game is bolstered further by two quality retail expansions (that add epic level characters and gameplay into the mix), several premium modules (that predated what is now called DLC) and countless fan-made expansions and scenarios.
 If nothing else, this is a game built to last!